nkuhzx/VSG-IA/README.md

 conda env create -f environment.yml
 ```

+2)We provide the [test part of the gazefollow dataset](https://drive.google.com/file/d/1X-J9WIE1m3GhRru7lR6ogLCB72cIvgq1/view?usp=sharing) for evaluation, you can download it to datasets directory
+and then unzip the gazefollow.zip in this directory.

-2)You can download the [dataset](https://drive.google.com/file/d/1Kf93_TfEDdQaeIP3gaxh0DkdP-_zmEu-/view?usp=sharing) and [model weights](https://drive.google.com/file/d/14Mko5h5nb0NPtIr8q6TzfLzySeijZSG-/view?usp=sharing) to your computer manually,
+3)You can download [model weights for GazeFollow](https://drive.google.com/file/d/1vb1TMAz_y9Zy3ajud9mFAQWjmJVKfgo3/view?usp=sharing) to your computer manually and [model weights for VideoTargetAttention](https://drive.google.com/file/d/19o2z4Qp7mcG319KpBFg3F830_xlqx-n5/view?usp=sharing).
-then you need to unzip dataset.zip in the root directory and create a folder 'modelparas'.
-The folder 'modelparas' need to contain the model_gazefollow.pt file.
+The folder 'modelparas' need to contain the model_gazefollow.pt and model_videotargetattention.pt file.

-A required structure is :
+A required structure is:

         VSG-IA/
         ├── datasets/